section-engineering-education/engineering-education/content/articles/how-to-implement-structured-logging-in-adonisjs/index.md

 ![Preview Logging](/engineering-education/how-to-implement-structured-logging-in-adonisjs/preview_loging.png)

-If you noticed, the logs are more structured with useful details such as `request_id`, `user` and `user_id` to specifically identify which User made the request and which Forum was retrieved.
+If you noticed, the logs are more structured with useful details such as `request_id`, `user` and `user_id` to specifically identify which user made the request and which Forum was retrieved.

 ### Conclusion
 Structured logging is a lot more beneficial if done right.
 Internal teams can use logs to identify errors and trace where and who caused a particular error.
 Structured logging can also be analyzed by different log monitoring services such as LogRocket or Santry.

-In this tutorial, you have learned how to implement structured logging and improve the information we receive if something goes wrong with your Adonis projects.
+In this tutorial, you have learned how to implement structured logging and improve the information we receive if something goes wrong with your Adonis.js projects.

+Happy coding!